Codastic25/Attendance_System/README.md

 For the edit button : It changes the name of the employee but this employee is not recognized when he wants to log in

+Take the java class from the DatabaseAndTables package.